cirleamihai/requests-pro/README.md

 resp = client.get("https://httpbin.org/get")  # Will automatically retry if the request fails, logging the error print(resp.status_code)
 ```
+### Broad examples on how to use the library can be found in the [`examples.py`](https://github.com/cirleamihai/requests-pro/blob/main/src/requests_pro/examples.py) file

 ## Implementing your own Client
 ```py